huggingface/blog/boost-wav2vec2-with-n-gram.md

     output letters.

-Previously audio classification models required an additional language model and a dictionary to transform the sequence of classified audio frames to a coherent transcription.
+Previously audio classification models required an additional language model (LM) and a dictionary to transform the sequence of classified audio frames to a coherent transcription.
 Wav2Vec2's architecture is based on transformer layers, thus giving each processed audio representation context from all other audio representations.
 In addition, Wav2Vec2